 However, if your horse is prone to laminitis, suffers from ‘tying-up’ or gastric ulcers or is extremely hot-tempered, you will need to ensure that his diet contains 10% starch or less overall.
 Also, each meal should not contain more than 1 gram of starch for each kg of your horse’s bodyweight.
 Remember it’s not the percentage starch of the feed that is important, but the grams of starch fed.
 For example, feeding 2kg a day of a feed that is 10% starch provides twice as many grams of starch than feeding 500 grams of a balancer that is 20% starch.

-Still confused?
+Still confused about whether or not to give your horse a low starch horse feed or a low sugar horse feed?
 Each horse is different so talk to our Nutritional Advisors who will work out exactly how much starch is in your current diet and if you need to make any changes.
 Our helpline is open from 8.30am – 5pm Monday to Friday on 01270 782 223